Orange-OpenSource/ods-ios/THIRD-PARTY.md

 ## In Application

 ### accessibility-statement-lib-ios

+Copyright 2021-2023 Orange SA.

 *accessibility-statement-lib-ios* is distributed under the terms and conditions ot the [Apache 2.0 License](https://opensource.org/license/apache-2-0/).
 You may download the source code on the [following website](https://github.com/Orange-OpenSource/accessibility-statement-lib-ios).

 ### BottomSheet

+Version 3.1.0

+Copyright 2021-2022 Lucas Zischka.

 *BottomSheet* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/lucaszischka/BottomSheet).

 ### Parma

+Version 0.3.0

+Copyright 2020 Leonard Chan.

 *Parma* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/dasautoooo/Parma).

 ## In Project

 ### CocoaPods

+Version 1.13.0

+Copyright 2011 Eloy Durán, Fabio Pelosin, Samuel Giddins, Marius Rackwitz, Kyle Fuller, Boris Bügling, Orta Therox, Olivier Halligon, Danielle Tomlinson, Dimitris Koutsogiorgas, Paul Beusterien, Eric Amorde.

 *CocoaPods* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/CocoaPods/CocoaPods).

 ### Fastlane

+Version 2.111.0

+Copyright 2015-2022 The Fastlane Authors.

 *Fastlane* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/fastlane/fastlane).

 ### fastlane-plugin-changelog

+Version 0.16.0

+Copyright 2018 Pavel Procházka.

 *fastlane-plugin-changelog* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/pajapro/fastlane-plugin-changelog).

 ### fastlane-plugin-mattermost

+Version 1.3.2

+Copyright 2020 cpfriend1721994.

 *fastlane-plugin-mattermost* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
-You may download the source code on the [following website](https://github.com/pajapro/fastlane-plugin-mattermost).
+You may download the source code on the [following website](https://github.com/cpfriend1721994/fastlane-plugin-mattermost).

 ### SwiftFormat

+Version 0.49.18

+Copyright 2016 Nick Lockwood.

 *SwiftFormat* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/nicklockwood/SwiftFormat).

 ### SwiftLint

+Version 0.48.0

+Copyright 2020 Realm Inc.

 *SwiftLint* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/realm/SwiftLint).